 This Traeger Smoked Turkey is juicy, tender, slightly smoky and so easy to make!
-Your dinner will definitely make the holiday newsletter!
+This Traeger turkey recipe will definitely make sure your dinner makes the holiday newsletter!

-I’ll admit – I’d never made a WHOLE turkey – I’ve done lots of turkey breasts – in the air fryer, oven and Traeger – but not a whole bird.
+I’ll admit – I’d never made a WHOLE turkey – I’ve done lots of turkey breasts – in the air fryer, oven and Traeger grill – but this is the first time I’ve made a whole bird.
 And let me tell you – it’s a different story!!!
 It’s more work on the prep end and a longer cook time – but definitely worth it.

 How do you brine a turkey?

 Brining your turkey is simply soaking it in salted water for many hours.
 Why do it?
-This helps the turkey absorb moisture while also soaking in any seasonings that are in your brining liquid, and the salt helps break down muscle proteins, which prevents the meat from losing moisture as it cooks.
+This is a great way to help the turkey absorb moisture while also soaking in any seasonings that are in your brining liquid, and the salt helps break down muscle proteins, which prevents the meat from losing moisture as it cooks.

 Now – the how to brine a turkey!